zeromq/gitdown/README.txt

     system("command")           Call a system utility
     lower("string")             Convert string to lower case
     upper("string")             Convert string to upper case

+The top argument for .toc tells it the top header level in the text.
+Lower levels are shown horizontally.
+E.g. this file has level 2 headers in the text and uses `.toc 1` to get these laid-out on a single row.

 These symbols have special meaning: